How can you make your resume stand out to an employer?

 Adding Accomplishments and Impact:

 Employers review resumes to understand the impact you’ve had on a project, organization, or company.
+Explain WHY your actions matter; how did your actions affect outcomes?
 For instance:

 - Were the materials and publicizing efforts successful?